NNEK16003U Bioactive Food Components and Health

 MSc Programme in Human Nutrition

-This course contains a series of lectures and exercises followed by a group work assignment before the exam.
+This course contains a series of lectures and exercises followed by a group work assignment and mandatory student presentations before the exam.
 Lectures start with an introduction to the area, its basic vocabulary and scientific methodologies.
 Then additional lectures will exemplify plant food, dairy and meat bioactive components, shortly touching upon their functionality in the food organism but with a main focus on their bioavailability, biotransformation, and bioactivities after consumption in humans at the physiological, nutritional and biochemical level.
 Also the scientific methodologies used to investigate such actions are detailed with respect to study designs and biomarkers.
-The following lectures and themes for theoretical exercises will be typically covered:
+At least 8 of the following themes for lectures and theoretical exercises will typically be covered but others may also be added:

-The course will give examples of specific nonnutritive components in foods and their possible mechanisms of action.
-The course is the only one in these programmes giving a systematic overview of non-nutritive bioactive components.
-The course will give a critical insight into the meaning of bioactivity and functional components, an important aspect of formulating health claims.
+The course will give examples of specific non-nutritive components in foods and their possible mechanisms of action.
+The course is the only one in these educational programmes giving a systematic overview of non-nutritive bioactive components.
+The course will give a critical insight into the meaning of bioactivity and functional components, an important aspect of formulating health claims to improve innovation.
 It also aims to give a more in-depth insight into the health effects of many common foods, beverages and spices.
-After completing the course the student compentences should include:
+After completing the course the student competences should include:

 - Describing the most common types of bioactive compounds and components in foods, beverages and spices, and their modes of action in the human body.

-- Knowing the most important laboratory and clinical methods to evaluate typical health effects of plant foods in human studies in comparison to cell culture and animal studies.
+- Knowing the most important laboratory methods and study designs to evaluate typical health effects of foods.

 - Referring to the formal scientific demands for placing a health claim on a food product, - an important criterium for applying innovative activities in the biotechnology field.

-- Critically assessing methods, results, and conclusions in scientific papers within bioactive compounds, human health and innovation.
+- Critically assessing methods, results, and conclusions in scientific papers related to bioactive compounds, human health and innovation.

 - Working independently and analytically with scientific literature.